fekete0510/Louisville-Fire-Foundation/readme.md

-In the pages folder start with the index.html page This is the main page for my project.
+In the pages folder start with the index.html page, this is the main page for my project.

-Java Script can be found in the script folder in script.js
+Java Script can be found in the script folder in script.js.

-CSS can be found in the css folder there are four different files there.

-smallscreen.css files has the majority of the css that is applied to the project .
+CSS can be found in the css folder, there are four different files there. smallscreen.css files has the majority of the css that is applied to the project.

 Media queries can be found in the css folder at the top of the largescreen.css and mediumscreen.css files.
 The style.css page has a normalize css that was used and credited from github.